-1. Activity status: Restricted Discretionary
+1. Activity Status: Restricted Discretionary

 - a.
 The activity is located within Community Hub Area C shown on the Mangawhai Hills Structure Plan.

-- The cumulative total of educational facilities within Community Hub Area C shown on the Mangawhai Hills Structure Plan does not exceed 5000m2 net floor area.
+- The cumulative total of educational facilities within Community Hub Area C shown on the Mangawhai Hills Structure Plan does not exceed 5000m net floor area.

 - c.
 The activity complies with:

 - i.
 MHDA-S10 Traffic intensity.

 - ii.
 MHDA-S12 Vehicle Crossings.

 - iii.
-MHDA-S13 Roads.
+MHDA-S134 Roads.

 - iv.
-MHDA-S13A Vehicle Access/Driveways.
+MHDA-S134A Vehicle Access/Driveways.

 - v.
-MHDA-S13B Pedestrian Footpaths and Cycleways.
+MHDA-S134B Pedestrian Footpaths and Cycleways.

 - vi.
 MHDA-S14 Water Supply.

 - vii.
 MHDA-S15 Stormwater Disposal.

 - viii.
 MHDA-S16 Wastewater Disposal.

 - d.
 The activity complies with Rules 13.10.27 Parking and 13.10.28 Loading.

-- 2. Activity status when compliance not achieved: Discretionary - 3.
-Matters over which discretion is restricted: - a.
+- 3. Matters over which discretion is restricted: - a.
 Character and amenity. - b.
 Design and layout. - c.
 Effects on the role and function of Community Hubs. - d.
 Transport safety and efficiency. - e.
 Scale of activity and hours of operation. - f.
 Infrastructure servicing. - g.
 Whether, and the extent to which, an adequate supply of water can be provided. - h.
 Whether, and the extent to which, the water supply meets the requirements of the Kaipara District Council Engineering Standards 2011 or has been confirmed as appropriate by Council's Engineer. - i.
 Sufficient firefighting water supply is available. - j.
 The matters of discretion of any infringed standard. - k.
 Connectivity and access to active open space and recreation facilities.

-Any activity not otherwise provided for
+MHDA-R6 Any activity not otherwise provided for